metafates/mangal/README.md

 For more information see [wiki](https://github.com/metafates/mangal/wiki/Anilist-Integration)

-> Maybe I'll add more sites in the future, like [myanimelist](https://myanimelist.net/)
+> Maybe I'll add more sites in the future, like [myanimelist](https://myanimelist.net/).
+Open to suggestions!